 - Use sketch books effectively to record their thought processes and first-hand experiences;

 - Become proficient in drawing, painting, sculpture and other art, craft and design techniques;

 - Evaluate and analyse creative works, using the language of art, craft and design.

 At Manor Field, our art and design curriculum incorporates the statutory requirements of the National Curriculum, as well as other experiences and opportunities which best meet the needs of our children.
 Lessons are planned to enable progression and vocabulary is taught and modelled explicitly.
 An assessment document for each project is used alongside the progression document in order to ensure that adults make confident judgements.

-Art and design is taught through our integrated curriculum, where activities are linked to projects which engage and inspire our children.
-We give children a wide variety of high quality art experiences, using a range of media for drawing, painting, printing and sculpture, which engage and challenge them.
-Throughout the key stage, the children are provided with opportunities to study a range of works by famous artists and craft makers; they are encouraged to respond creatively and to critically evaluate their own work, as well as the work of others.
+Art and design is taught through our projects in order to engage and inspire our children.
+We give children a wide variety of high-quality art experiences, using a range of media for drawing, painting, printing, sculpture, collage, textiles and digital art which engage and challenge them.
+Throughout the key stage, the children are provided with opportunities to study a range of works by famous artists and craft makers; they are encouraged to respond creatively and critically evaluate their own work, as well as the work of others.

 Art is displayed and celebrated around school – children are encouraged to see themselves as ‘artists’, who feel confident to take risks and adapt their ideas and skills.
-Differentiated, first-hand learning experiences are available for all children and higher-attaining children are challenged appropriately.
+Learning is adapted to meet the needs of all children in order to support and scaffold where needed or, stretch and challenge.
 Both inside and outside of the classroom, new skills and techniques are modelled effectively by class teachers.

 Impact of our curriculum